Indoor Fun! 5 Fun Indoor Activities When Kids Can’t Go Outside

 When the weather outside is not cooperating, keep kiddos busy with these indoor activities!

 Gather as many pillows and blankets as you can to make a fort in your basement or living room.
 Find objects in your house that can support the weight of blankets, such as chairs, couches, or tables to use to hold up the fort.
 When your fort is secure, fill the inside with blankets, pillow, and sleeping bags.
 Building a fort together is a great way to bond with your child and encourages teamwork and problem solving skills.
 Once inside, read books, play a board game, or spend the night “camping” indoors with the whole family.

 Making a trail mix engages kids’ senses of touch and taste.
-You’ll need pretzels, marshmallows, wintery candies, white chocolate covered goodies, or any other wintery foods you and your child like and a glass jar with a lid to place the mix in.
+You’ll need pretzels, marshmallows, wintry candies, white chocolate covered goodies, or any other wintry foods you and your child like and a glass jar with a lid to place the mix in.
 Let your child feel each ingredient and talk about its texture.
-Tie a pretty ribbon around the jar, make a wintery card, and give family members the trail mix jar as a gift.
+Tie a pretty ribbon around the jar, make a wintry card, and give family members the trail mix jar as a gift.